-Figure 4-6: String slice referring to part of a String
+Figure 4-12: String slice referring to part of a String

-With Rust’s .. range syntax, if you want to start at the first index (zero), you can drop the value before the ... .In other words, these are equal:
+With Rust’s .. range syntax, if you want to start at the first index (zero), you can drop the value before the two periods.
+In other words, these are equal:

 let s = String::from("hello");